Harini-Pavithra/GFG-11-Week-DSA-Workshop/README.md

 # GFG-11-Week-DSA-Workshop

-This Repository consists of solutions to all the **Coding Problems and Quizes** as a part of Geeksforgeeks 11 Week DSA workshop.
+This Repository consists of solutions to all the **Coding Problems and Quiz questions** as a part of Geeksforgeeks 11 Week DSA workshop.

 # Course Overview